nextcloud/news/CONTRIBUTING.md

 ### Coding Style Guidelines

-* Use 4 spaces for indention
+* Use 4 spaces for indention.
+Why spaces?
+Because it looks the same on every machine and on the web where you can't normally control the tab width.
 * Place the open curly braces on the same line as the parameter block, e.g.:
   ```php
   if (condition) {